 Total Compensation.
 In determining the total compensation for our executive officers, the committees considered the compensation packages given to similarly situated executive officers of comparable public companies.
 The committees believed that it was appropriate to offer total compensation to our executive officers within the market-competitive range of total compensation provided by such comparable public companies.
+Based on input from the compensation consultants referred to above, the market-competitive ranges were determined by the 25th and 75th percentiles of compensation data for such comparable companies.
 These ranges were: \$956,000 to \$1,418,000 for the chief executive officer; \$431,000 to \$713,000 for the chief financial officer; and \$272,000 to \$602,000 for the chief technology officer.
 Consistent with the compensation philosophy of Vishay Intertechnology, the total compensation package for each of our executive officers was established by balancing base salary against target bonus and equity compensation.
 The committees concluded that the total compensation packages properly balanced base salary against annual bonus and equity grants such that the total compensation would not encourage excessive risk-taking by our executive officers.